Welcome to our Eltham, Taranaki, New Zealand web site.

 The Eltham economy is based around award winning innovative industry such as dairying, cheese manufacturing, engineering, meat works, tourism and a growing information technology sector.

-It's official, as of August 2010 Eltham holds the record for the world?s biggest scone.
+As of August 2010 Eltham holds the record for the world's biggest scone.
 Eltham broke the existing Guinness World Record with a giant 121kg scone - creaming the previous British record of 60kg.

-Check out our Facebook page for local events and news, and more!!!!
+Check out our Facebook page for up to date events and news

 Eltham Friday Market

-Friday Markets are held 9.30 to 12.30 in the TouchPoint Carpark.
+Friday Markets are held 9.00 to noon in the TouchPoint Carpark.
 Weather permitting.

 ROTOKARE SCENIC RESERVE